About

 I want to do more with AI in education.
 Not the hype version, the practical kind: tools that actually help students and teachers get things done.
 I’m looking for work that mixes consulting, training, and speaking with hands-on production.
 I also want to scale up: bigger shows, larger teams, network-level projects.

+Remote or hybrid is my preference, and I love travel when it’s tied to the work.
+I’m established where I am, but I’m not ruling anything out.
 If you’re at an EdTech company, a media org, a training outfit, or a creative shop that wants someone who builds things and figures it out along the way, I’d like to hear from you.